jc4p/frames-llm-docs/src/nextjs.md

   // You can now use the window.userFid in any of your React code, e.g. using a useEffect that listens for it to be set
   // or trigger a custom event or anything you want

-  // Call the ready function to remove your splash screen when in a frame await frame.sdk.actions.ready();
+  // Call the ready function to remove your splash screen when in a mini app await sdk.actions.ready();
 }
 ```